-This Easy Pumpkin Granola Recipe incorporates pumpkin puree and pumpkin spice for a delicious fall granola you'll want to eat all year long.
+This Easy Pumpkin Granola Recipe combines pumpkin puree and pumpkin spice for a delicious fall granola you’ll want to eat all year long.

-Sure, that is when pumpkin comes into season, but since most of us use canned pumpkin in this day and age, we can really have it ANY time of year.
+Sure, autumn is when pumpkin comes into season, but since most of us use canned pumpkin in this day and age, we can really have it ANY time of year.

-If you do want to take advantage of those fresh pumpkins, you can use our easy Instant Pot Pumpkin Puree recipe to make your own.
+And if you happen to want to take advantage of those fresh pumpkins during the season, you can use our easy Instant Pot Pumpkin Puree recipe to make your own.

 To add to the roster of DELICIOUS pumpkin foods, we have an Easy Pumpkin Pie Granola Recipe.
 With both pumpkin itself and pumpkin pie spice, along with nuts, it really gives you the taste of autumn in a bowl!

-This pumpkin pie granola is perfect just as it is for breakfast with a little milk, or topping yogurt or cottage cheese, or for a snack.
+This pumpkin pie granola is perfect just as it is for breakfast with a little milk, topping yogurt or cottage cheese, on a fall charcuterie board, or for an anytime snack.